 My (Break-Apart) Touring Bike

-Some of my bicycle touring requires air travel to a distant starting point.
-Hence this idea for a break-apart touring bike unfolded - pardon the pun! - because of my discomfort with schlepping a full size bike together with a full complement of equipment through airports.
-For the times that I have travelled by plane with my Cannondale T2000, I packed the bike into a large plastic bag after removing the pedals and turning the handlebars in line with the frame - some judicious padding and removal of sticky-out components was also necessary.
+Some of my bicycle touring has required air travel to a distant starting point.
+Hence this idea for a break-apart touring bike unfolded – pardon the pun! – because of my discomfort with schlepping a full size bike together with a full complement of equipment through airports.
+For the times that I have travelled by plane with my Cannondale T2000, I packed the bike into a large plastic bag after removing the pedals and turning the handlebars in line with the frame – some judicious padding and removal of sticky-out components was also necessary.
 The package always arrived virtually unscathed, but it was a real burden before it could be checked in.

-I couldn't see the advantage of using a commercial bike box, such as an "Ironcase", as the size of those boxes still makes them unwieldy and difficult to store at a destination.
-It can also be a challenge to find a taxi-cab that can shoehorn in the box for a ride to a starting point.
+I couldn’t see the advantage of using a commercial bike box, such as an “Ironcase”, as the size of those boxes still makes them unwieldy and difficult to store at a destination.
+It can also be a challenge to find a taxi-cab that can shoehorn in a large box for a ride to a starting point.

 I just couldn’t go touring with a green metal-flake bike though, so after disassembly, I had the frame stripped and powder-coated black – a nondescript colour that is not too appealing to the light fingered and easily touched up when inevitably scratched.
 Below is the result…